Cray-HPE/csm-hotfixes/casmrel-630-psp-hotfix/README.md

 ## Run Validation Checks (Pre-Upgrade)

 It is important to first verify a healthy starting state.
-To do this, run the CSM validation checks located in the csm install [GCP PATH] document.
+To do this, run the CSM validation checks located in /usr/share/doc/metal/008-CSM-VALIDATION.md.
+If this file is missing then please use zypper to install the docs-csm-install rpm.
 If any problems are found, correct them and verify the appropriate validation checks before proceeding.

 ## To install the PSP you need to perform the following: